 |Country of Publication||U.S.A.|

-1602 Part Five; In Which a Treacherous Course is Plotted.1602 Part Five; In Which a Treacherous Course is Plotted.
-Information about the story and characters in this issue can be found at 1602 Part Five.
+1602 Part Three; In Which There Is Much To Be Learned and the Queen Is Given a Gift.1602 Part Three; In Which There Is Much To Be Learned and the Queen Is Given a Gift.
+Information about the story and characters in this issue can be found at 1602 Part Three

 Andrew (Andy) Kubert is the son of Muriel and Joe Kubert, His siblings include a sister, Lisa, and brothers David, Daniel, and Adam.
 He graduated from The Kubert School, which was founded by his father in Dover.